Garrett Cooper Player Props: Marlins vs. Guardians

-On Friday, Garrett Cooper (on the back of going 1-for-5 with an RBI) and the Miami Marlins play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 7:10 PM ET.
+Garrett Cooper -- hitting .325 with a double, a home run, three walks and five RBI in his past 10 games -- will be in action for the Miami Marlins against the Cleveland Guardians, with Shane Bieber on the hill, on April 22 at 3:10 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Giants.
+He had a one-hit performance in his most recent game (1-for-5) against the Giants.

 Garrett Cooper Game Info & Props vs. the Guardians